menus12/DAwR-2023-final-project/README.md

 The steps taken are as followed:
 - join dataset with region names to the main dataset that has the codes
-- group by region
+- grouped by region
 - calculate summary statistics including the mean, median
   ![image](https://github.com/DavidLangeveld/DAwR-2023-final-project/assets/136804925/bc02dcc5-f4dc-42e5-a901-a3f123309ce7)
 - sort table by count of observations and filter the top 10 regions
-- visualise in a boxplot
+- data visualization in a box plot
 ![image](https://github.com/DavidLangeveld/DAwR-2023-final-project/assets/136804925/a7735b3b-8bf8-4b49-ac88-0448513a87e5)

 Detailed customization steps are described in Appendix 1.
 After customizing original dataset we have a resulting dataframe with 11 variables and ```49 034``` unique results (~3,6% of original size):